kagiko/vaultwarden-wiki/Using-the-MySQL-Backend.md

 **Migrating from SQLite to MySQL**

 An easy way of migrating from SQLite to MySQL has been described in this [issue comment](https://github.com/dani-garcia/bitwarden_rs/issues/497#issuecomment-511827057).
 The steps are repeated below.
-Please, note that you are using this at your won risk and you are strongly advised to backup your installation and data!
+Please, note that you are using this at your own risk and you are strongly advised to backup your installation and data!

 1. Create an new (empty) database for bitwarden_rs:
 ```sql